dexuantang/HideAndPeek/index.markdown

 -An Observatory-

-Sitting by a campfire, watching the glowing amber, hearing the crackle, feeling the heat, smelling the burning ashes under the starry night.
-Watching objects as far as lightyears away: the Orion, the Arcturus, the Galactic Center, the Vega, the Capella, the Mars, the Mercury, the Moon… We are watching an image of their past, we are standing in the present, we can expand on their stories.
+Sitting by a campfire, watching the glowing amber, hearing the crackle, feeling the heat, smelling the burning ashes as they rise up into the sky above.
+Raising my head, Watching objects as far as millions of lightyears away: the Orion, the Arcturus, the Galactic Center, the Vega, the Capella, the Mars, the Mercury, the Moon, the Andromeda Galaxy… We are watching an image of their past, we are standing in the present, we can imagine their future.

-Maybe the future is chaos, and we will never walk out of the dystopia.
+Maybe our future is chaos, and we will never walk out of the dystopia.
 Maybe the Sirius has gone supernova, and our lives will end in a bright flash of light 5 years from noe.
 Or maybe everything will be just fine.
 All I can do jot down my observations and thoughts of the present.

 # Cloud